Yeshua’s Teaching on Deuteronomy 6-8

 - Numerous descendants

 (This is summarized in Deut.
 9:4-6.)

 But “the thief comes to steal, kill and destroy” (John 10:10) – Steal your blessing, kill your faith and destroy your life.
 What are the things in our lives that the enemy tries to exploit in order to keep us from inheriting our full blessing?
-The weaknesses he preys on to keep us from our abundant life here on earth, and our eternal rewards?
+Which weaknesses does he preys on to keep us from our abundant life here on earth, and our eternal rewards?

-Yeshua spells it out for us and provides a deeper understanding of how to discern and defeat the schemes of the enemy.
+In this post, I will show how Yeshua spells it out for us and provides a deeper understanding of how to discern and defeat the schemes of the enemy.